 The Assisted Living Program is open to both Medicaid eligible individuals and those who are not Medicaid eligible.
 There are different financial requirements depending on whether the applicant is enrolled or seeking to enroll in Connecticut’s Medicaid program.

 To qualify, an individual must have total assets of less than $1,600.
 If married and one's spouse is also seeking or receiving assistance from Medicaid, then their combined total assets must be less than $3,200.
-Monthly income for a single applicant must be below 300% of the Federal Benefit Rate (FBR), which is equivalent to $2,349 per month ($28,188 per year) in 2020.
-Married couples with both spouses applying for benefits are each allowed up to $2,349 / month in income.
+Monthly income for a single applicant must be below 300% of the Federal Benefit Rate (FBR), which is equivalent to $2,382 per month ($28,584 per year) in 2021.
+Married couples with both spouses applying for benefits are each allowed up to $2,382 / month in income.
+As with non-Medicaid program participants, Medicaid program participants must contribute income over 200% of the Federal Poverty Guidelines towards their cost of care.
+This means, in 2021, all monthly income over $2,147 must go towards care costs.
 For those couples in which only one spouse receives Medicaid, the non-applicant spouses may receive an income allowance from the applicant spouse, as well as a greater portion of the couples’ assets to ensure the non-applicant spouse can continue to afford to live independently.
 These are known as spousal impoverishment rules.

 Persons unsure if they or their loved one will meet the eligibility criteria for this program should consider consulting with a Medicaid planning professional.
 Read more.